 You can still play Diablo thanks to GOG.com, but it is rather dated now.
 It comes with Hellfire, its third party expansion, too.

-We consider Diablo 2 to be one of the best games of al time.
+We consider Diablo 2 to be one of the best games of all time.
 It really is that good.

 Arriving just a few years after the original Diablo, Diablo 2 featured vastly improved visuals and game mechanics.
-It also had a totally reworked loot system, and deeper character development than ever before.
-Add on the fact that it replaces the original game’s claustrophobic dungeons with a much more varied range of locations while still being atmospheric, and you’re into a winner.
+It also had a totally reworked loot system and deeper character development than ever before.
+Add on the fact that it replaces the original game’s claustrophobic dungeons with a much more varied range of locations while still being atmospheric, and you’re onto a winner.